omisego-images/docker-elixir-omg/README.md

 THE LATEST PLASMA CONTRACTS THAT ELIXIR-OMG SUPPORTS IS: https://github.com/omisego-images/docker-elixir-omg/blob/master/tester/CONTRACT_SHA

-IF YOU NEED TO BUMP CONTRACTS, PLEASE OPEN A PR AND UPDATE THIS FILE: https://github.com/omisego-images/docker-elixir-omg/blob/master/tester/CONTRACT_SHA
+IF YOU NEED TO BUMP CONTRACTS (OR DOWNGRADE), PLEASE OPEN A PR AND UPDATE THIS FILE: https://github.com/omisego-images/docker-elixir-omg/blob/master/tester/CONTRACT_SHA
 AND WAIT FOR BUILD TO PASS AFTER WHICH COMMENTS WITH FURTHER INSTRUCTIONS WILL APPEAR IN YOUR PR.

 # OmiseGO Elixir OMG Images